 After all the Christmas trees have been taken down and the holiday lights have been put away, it seems like the house is a little bare.

 So I decided to come up with a winter tablescape to spruce up the place a bit.

 Now if you know me, you know that winter and I are not best buds.
 In fact, I moved from Canada to South Florida (and now live in South Carolina) to escape those Canadian winters.

 Which is why, I made this chalkboard sign and hung it above the buffet in my dining area.
 I think it sums up my feelings about snow and winter, perfectly!

-You might be wondering why I’d be participating in a winter decorating blog hop if I dislike winter so much.
+You might be wondering why I’d be doing a winter tablescape if I dislike winter so much.